 Theme 1: Students’ views of the acupuncture programme

 All participants in this study had a clear and accurate understanding of the acupuncture programme.
 They understood that successful graduates in this programme will be eligible to be registered with the AHPCSA as acupuncturists.

-To this, P1-Y2 wrote:

-The acupuncture programme is meant to train students to become healthcare specialists.
+To this, P1-Y2 wrote: “The acupuncture programme is meant to train students to become healthcare specialists.
 During the acupuncture module, we learn the basics of traditional Chinese medicine and diagnostics so that we are able to treat our patients.
-We will use these techniques and the acupuncture point to treat our patients.
+We will use these techniques and the acupuncture point to treat our patients.”

-P2-Y2 indicated:

-The acupuncture programme is a course which values the teachings, beliefs and practices of Traditional Chinese Medicine, its history, basic theories, diagnostic methods and treatment.
+P2-Y2 indicated: “The acupuncture programme is a course which values the teachings, beliefs and practices of Traditional Chinese Medicine, its history, basic theories, diagnostic methods and treatment.
 It teaches the core aspects of TCM which allow us to then practice treatment methods such as acupuncture.
-The bases of the theory we learn allow us to treat using other methods too, such as cupping and moxibustion.
+The bases of the theory we learn allow us to treat using other methods too, such as cupping and moxibustion.”

-P3-Y3 added:

-The acupuncture programme is a course structured to equip its students with all the basic, practical and clinical theories used in Chinese Medicine and acupuncture treatment.
+P3-Y3 added: “The acupuncture programme is a course structured to equip its students with all the basic, practical and clinical theories used in Chinese Medicine and acupuncture treatment.
 The first two years of the programme are structured to make the student competent in the basic theory and diagnostic theory of acupuncture.
 The last two years are focused on applying the learned theory to clinical practice.
 These years focus on teaching the student how to think and approach clinical encounters.
-Above the academic side of the programme, the CMA programme also educates the student about Chinese history and culture, which adds an appreciation and deeper understanding of the medical practice.
+Above the academic side of the programme, the CMA programme also educates the student about Chinese history and culture, which adds an appreciation and deeper understanding of the medical practice.”

 In her reflective journal, P4-Y3 wrote: “This programme is designed to train acupuncturists who will apply acupuncture to bring about cure.
 They will provide a holistic approach to healing using philosophy, physiology, and pathological concepts to human health and diseases”.

 P5-Y4 mentioned: “It is a four-year course that will allow me to be competent in practising as an acupuncture therapist”.

 P6-Y4 added: “The Acupuncture programme is a programme that has been designed to educate students on theoretical as well as practical applications of acupuncture”.

-During the observation, the author identified that most participants enjoyed the programme, particularly the clinical attendance.
+During the observation, the author identified that most of the participants enjoyed the programme, particularly the clinical attendance.
 In an informal discussion, P4-Y3 indicated that she felt the acupuncture programme was very exciting and well-constructed in terms of how it was laid out for the student.
 She also highlighted the clinical aspect of the subject as the most exciting aspect.
 She concurred that she had noticed learning Chinese medicine and acupuncture during a pandemic had proven to be a very useful practice to know.

-The South African Government acknowledges the contribution of acupuncture in improving public health; therefore, acupuncture professional education is available in public universities (UJ, 2021).
+The South African Government acknowledges the contribution of acupuncture in improving public health, therefore acupuncture professional education is available in public universities (UJ, 2021).
 According to AHPCSA (2022a; 2022b), the limited number of acupuncturists in SA significantly restricts the accessibility and availability of acupuncture services to the public.
 The acupuncture programme at the identified HEI aims to fill the gap of a lack of acupuncturists in SA (UJ, 2021).
 The findings of this study concur with CHE (2021) and UJ (2021) that a well-developed and delivered acupuncture programme will assist in improving the capacity of acupuncture service providers.
 The author thereafter contends that it is of profound significance for the identified HEI to develop the professional acupuncture programme in alignment with international standards.
 The availability of acupuncture programmes in the South African HEI will promote the capacity development of acupuncture in SA.

 Theme 2: Students’ experiences of the acupuncture programme